godfern/myjavascriptworld/index.md

  6. **reduceRight()**
-  It is quite same to reduce method, except for the traversal that happens from right to left.. **reduceRight()**
+  It is quite same to reduce method, except for the traversal that happens from right to left. **reduceRight()**

   ###Example